open-ultrasound/open-ultrasound.github.io/phaseOneMatlab.md

 # Phase I Software Introduction

 This document specifies a Matlab interface to the Phase I Open Image controller.
 It is intended that most firmware functionality can be derived from this specification.

-A Phython interface with similar functionality and features may be developed, pending time and resources.
+Upadate: See [our GitHub](https://github.com/open-ultrasound/Post-Processing/blob/master/Matlab/scripts/oi_example_script.m) for the as-implemented interface.

 ## Definitions: